Nioolek/PPYOLOE_pytorch/README.md

+## warning
+!!!Now, the code cannot reproduce the mAp result on coco.Please don`t use it.

 ## Introduction
 An unofficial implementation of Pytorch version PP-YOLOE,based on  Megvii YOLOX training code.
 Many codes references from [PP-YOLOE Official implementation](https://github.com/PaddlePaddle/PaddleDetection) and [YOLOX](https://github.com/Megvii-BaseDetection/YOLOX).